 Solo shows, talks and performances

 To book a performance or talk for your theatre, church, conference, event, W.I, party etc, contact me on email@example.com

 I devise and perform presentations about the lives of remarkable individuals.
-I also write and perform monologues of women of the Bible and offer humorous and informative talks, illustrated with slides, about my experience of acting.
+I also write and perform monologues of women of the Bible and offer humorous and informative talks, illustrated with slides, about my experience of life and acting.
 Titles include Maureen Lipman's Handbag; Britain's Worst Poet Laureate (in whose childhood home I grew up); The Making of Daddy's Diaries (how I adapted a rare set of war diaries into a stage play); Brushstrokes of Faith - Reading Christian Paintings; and Faith and Art.

 The actress Maureen Lipman commissioned me to write a play about the relationship between actresses Ruth Draper and Joyce Grenfell.
 We performed the play, My Name with Yours, at the Stables Theatre, Milton Keynes (where Joyce Grenfell once performed) on July 11th 2010, to mark the centenary of Joyce’s birth.
 Producer Richard Price (Oklahoma!, Mamma Mia!) offered the Ruth Draper role to Meryl Streep but she obviously felt it was beyond her skills!
 See photos above.

 Comments on one-woman presentations by Jane Bower (Original letters/reviews can be seen on request)

 Owed to Joyce (formerly Joyce –A Celebration) - a NEW show on the life and work of Joyce Grenfell

 SEE SECOND ROW OF PHOTOS ABOVE, image 1

 If ever I’m indisposed when playing Joyce I’ll send for you!

 May you go on keeping the flame of Joyce alive.